 Moths are attracted to the smell of human sweat, and the larvae will live off this and any food stains.
 Wash clothes regularly, especially knitwear, to avoid infestations, and don’t leave dirty clothes in piles for longer than a few days.

-Wash possibly-infested clothes on a high heat, get them dry-cleaned, or put them in the freezer for a few days to kill any eggs.
+If you suspect you have a possible-infestation, wash your clothes on a high heat, get them dry-cleaned, or put them in the freezer for a few days to kill any eggs or larvae.

-Use natural products to provide extra protection for clothes and minimize harm to moths.
+Use natural products to provide extra protection for clothes and minimise harm from moths.
 While they love the smell of sweat, moths hate the smell of cedar wood, lavender and eucalyptus (strange creatures).
-Hang cedar wood blocks from your clothes hangers, or sachets of lavender with a few drops of essential oil dabbed on to make sure your fluttery visitors stay well away.
+You can buy plenty of lavender scented moth repellent sachets or cassettes from Amazon or Lakeland, but if you can try a few more natural remedies.
+Cedar wood blocks or sachets of lavender look gorgeous hung from coat hangers, but will also make sure your fluttery visitors stay well away.